Natsurou-dev/Daily-Bread/README.md

 ## Things I learned

-I learned much about media resizing with CSS and also Git branches.
+I learned much about media inquiries with CSS and also Git branches.
 Yet I also learned that I enjoy UI design quite thoroughly.

 ## Future Improvements